Nominate Your Outstanding Board for the 2017 TASA School Board Awards by June 16

 TASA will offer Curriculum Management Audit Training (CMAT) at TASA Headquarters in Austin on multiple dates in 2017-18.
 Level 1 training prepares participants to examine and evaluate deep alignment issues to improve student achievement.
 Level 2 prepares participants to examine and evaluate system-based issues to optimize the delivery of effective teaching and learning.
 Learn more and see the list of training dates.

 Has Your District Passed a Resolution Opposing A-F School/District Ratings?

-The Bryan City Council is the latest organization to pass a resolution opposing the A-F school/district rating system.
-The council joins the Texas Elementary Principals and Supervisors Association (TEPSA), Texas Council of Administrators of Special Education (TCASE), the Lufkin/Angelina County Chamber of Commerce, the Matagorda Area Chamber of Commerce, and 556 Texas school districts representing 2.87 million students.
+The Texas Elementary Principals and Supervisors Association (TEPSA), Texas Council of Administrators of Special Education (TCASE), Bryan City Council, Bryan-College Station Chamber of Commerce, Liberty Hill PTO, Lufkin/Angelina County Chamber of Commerce, and Matagorda Area Chamber of Commerce, as well as 566 Texas school districts representing 2.87 million students have adopted resolutions opposing the A-F school/district rating system.
 If your district’s board of trustees has passed a resolution that includes opposition to A-F (download a sample), please notify Amy Francisco, TASA Communications and Media Relations, so your district can be added to the list.

 Check Out TASA's MISSION: School Transformation Website

 TASA's MISSION: School Transformation website features information on the initiative's history and key players, as well as access to helpful tools and resources, related professional development and projects such as TASA on iTunes U, and details on how to get involved.
 Several of the site’s main sections are devoted to MISSION principles: digital learning, high-priority learning standards, multiple assessments, community-based accountability, and organizational transformation.
 Explore the website.